Matrix concentration inequalities via the method of exchangeable pairs: A sum of conditionally independent, zero-mean matrices. A sum of conditionally independent, zero-mean matrices

-The expression~\eqref{eqn:cond-zero-mean-DeltaX} shows that, even in the presence of some dependence, we can control the size of the conditional expectation uniformly if we control the size of the individual summands.
+Expression \eqref{eqn:cond-zero-mean-DeltaX} shows that, even in the presence of some dependence, we can control the size of the conditional expectation uniformly if we control the size of the individual summands.

-Using the Stein pair $(\mtx{X}, \mtx{X}')$ and the expression~\eqref{eqn:cond-zero-mean-DeltaX}, we may develop a variety of concentration inequalities for conditionally zero-mean sums that are analogous to our results for independent sums.
+Using the Stein pair $(\mtx{X}, \mtx{X}')$ and expression \eqref {eqn:cond-zero-mean-DeltaX}, we may develop a variety of concentration inequalities for conditionally independent, zero-mean sums that are analogous to our results for independent sums.
 We omit detailed examples.